hongfuli/en-copy/the-little-prince/chapter-2.md

 "If you please - draw me a sheep ..."

 When a mystery is too overpowering, one dare not disobey.
-Absurd as it seem to me, a thousand miles from any human habitation and in danger of death, I took out of my pocket a sheet of paper and my fountain-pen.
+Absurd as it might seem to me, a thousand miles from any human habitation and in danger of death, I took out of my pocket a sheet of paper and my fountain-pen.
 But then I remembered how my studies had been concentrated on geography, history, arithmetic, and grammer, and I told the little chap (a little crossly, too) that I did not known how to draw.
 He answered me:

 That doesn't matter.
 Draw me a sheep ..."